chellipse/bf-jit/README.md

 # bf-jit

 A just-in-time compiler for the Brainfuck programming language.
-Compiles directly to x86-64 machine code (no assembly).
+Compiles directly to x86-64 machine code.

 ## System requirements